datacraft-dsc/DEPs/4/README.md

 #### Purchase

-Provides the capability for a Consumer to purchase an Asset via a Listing, making a payment using an appropriate mechanism (e.g. Sending Ocean Tokens to the publisher)
+Provides the capability for a Consumer to purchase an Asset via a Listing, making a payment using an appropriate mechanism (e.g. Sending digital tokens to the publisher using the Convex Network)

 #### Purchase confirmation